Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Preliminaries

 \subsection{Learning physical dynamics from neural networks}

-There are various works that use neural networks to analyze the time evolution or the conservation law of the physical system~\cite{sanchez2019hamiltonian, cranmer2020lagrangian, kasim2022constants}.
-For example, Hamiltonian Neural Networks (HNNs) parameterize the Hamiltonian of the system with a neural network.
+Various works use neural networks to analyze the time evolution, or the conservation law of the physical system~\citep{greydanus2019hamiltonian, sanchez2019hamiltonian, cranmer2020lagrangian, kasim2022constants, greydanus2023natures}.
+For example, Hamiltonian Neural Network (HNN)~\citep{greydanus2019hamiltonian} parameterizes the Hamiltonian of the system with a neural network.
 HNN learns the dynamics of the given system by inducing a physical bias to the loss function.
-Making use of Equation.~\ref{eqn:ham-eqn}, HNN predicts the dynamics of the system incorporating the symplectic gradient inside the loss function as follows~\cite{greydanus2019hamiltonian}.
+Making use of Equation~\ref{eqn:ham-eqn}, HNN predicts the dynamics of the system incorporating the symplectic gradient inside the loss function as in Equation~\ref{eqn:hnn-loss}.

-As an alternative way to encode physical bias to the objective function, Variational Integrator Networks (VINs) were introduced that preserve the geometrical structure of physical systems.
-The architecture of VIN is designed to match the discrete-time equations of motion of the given dynamical system.
-Thus it provides interpretability and more efficient learning by preserving the manifold geometry ingrained in physical systems directly to the model architecture~\cite{saemundsson2020variational}.
+As an alternative way to encode the physical bias into the objective function, the Variational Integrator Network (VIN)~\citep{saemundsson2020variational} has been introduced, which preserves the geometric structure of physical systems.
+The architecture of VIN is designed to fit the discrete-time equations of motion of the given dynamical system.
+Thus, it provides interpretability and more efficient learning by preserving the manifold geometry inherent in physical systems directly in the model architecture.

-While the full theoretical understanding of the inductive biases underlying the advantages of neural networks remains elusive, recent studies have shed light on the influence of specific biases in HNNs.
-It demonstrates that contrary to conventional wisdom, the performance improvement in HNNs arises from simple implicit biases, such as second-order structure, rather than the symplectic bias~\cite{gruver2022deconstructing}.
-Albeit of these findings, still, a number of works focus on leveraging the inherent nature of physical systems, such as their symplectic structure and the principle of least action, to enhance the predictive capabilities of neural networks for system dynamics~\cite{chen2021neural, strang2023nature}.
+While the theoretical understanding of inductive biases that underlie the advantages of neural networks remains elusive, recent studies attempt to shed light on the influence of such specific biases.
+For example, one demonstrates that contrary to conventional wisdom, the performance improvement in HNNs arises from the second-order structure, rather than the symplectic bias~\citep{gruver2022deconstructing}.
+Nevertheless, a number of works focus on leveraging the inherent nature of physical systems, such as their symplectic structure and the principle of least action, to enhance the predictive capabilities of neural networks for system dynamics~\citep{chen2021neural, greydanus2023natures}.